BZoennchen/supercollider-book/chapters/sounddesign/additive-synthesis/2-harmonics.md

 ## Adding a Global Envelope

-Let is first try a percussive envelope:
+Let us first try a percussive envelope:
 The sound is quite boring because nothing changes over time.
 There is no dynamic thus our ears lose interest immediately.